A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 We recommend you use a consent manager because a cookie banner alone is not enough for your website or app to comply with laws like the GDPR and the CCPA.

-You can try out our Cookie Consent Manager, which was built by our legal team, data privacy experts, and our product engineers to ensure your business uses cookies in accordance with global data privacy laws.
+Our Cookie Consent Manager was built by our legal team and data privacy experts to help your business use cookies in accordance with global data privacy laws.

 In just a few clicks, our cookie consent manager can:

-- Customize and create a cookie consent banner to collect consent and offer a preference center for your users
+2. Customize and create a cookie consent banner to collect consent and offer a preference center for your users.

 What Not To Do